-As Google updates continue stomping out the black hat SEO gambits of yesterday, public relations and content development have become critical components of a complete SEO strategy.
+In the last few months, Google has released two Core Updates to their search engine and ranking algorithm.
+These updates have increased the visibility of an abundance of sites and opened the door for businesses to maximize their online presence.
+As Google updates continue stomping out the black hat SEO gambits of yesterday, public relations and content development have become critical components of a complete SEO strategy, especially for financial advisors.

 Public relations efforts are not always as black and white as some traditional SEO efforts like creating a website that Google can crawl and index, avoiding duplicate-content issues, or reducing page-load time.
 With that said, the tangible impact of a focused PR strategy is real and potentially powerful.

 Identify Your Goals

 While working on a public relations and content strategy on digital channels, identify your overall business and marketing goals, whether you want to gain more business leads or build your brand through authoritative content.
 Next, you want to research and determine your target audience.
 This information will help you with keyword research to determine which words or phrases your target audience is using in search queries.

 Understanding how your audience communicates with your business is key to creating optimized content online.
 By doing keyword research, you can determine what keywords your audience is using in order to implement those keywords into your content.
 It will also help you attract the right kind of visitors.

 Keyword research can also be beneficial when you are writing press releases and blog content.
 If you know what keywords are currently ranking high for your business or for your competitors, you can use specific keywords in your press release and blog posts to optimize this content for digital publications and blog sites.